Attractions & Activities

 The oldest lighthouse in Europe, situated on the tip of the Hook Peninsula.
 This area of natural beauty attracts thousands of visitors, it is very tranquil and serene in summer and extremely wild and treacherous during the winter.
 Tours of the lighthouse are available.
 A visitors centre and coffee shop.
 Cliff top walk from Lighthouse to Slade is a must….you wont get much closer to nature.

 The rugged coastline and all it has to offer has a tremendous bearing on the activities and attractions to be enjoyed in South West Wexford.
 The pretty coastal villages and their small harbours are great places to sit and unwind for a few hours.
 The many beaches and secluded bays are ideal for walking or family fun for the children exploring the shoreline.
 The water based activities popular in the area are kitesurfing, paddleboarding, surfing and coasteering, with lessons available at Hooked Kitesurfing or equipment hire.
 Shore and sea angling are popular all around this area and let’s not forget good old fashioned swimming!

 Dunbrody Famine Ship.

 A replica emigrant ship remembering the story of the famine journey is berthed in New Ross.
 President John F. Kennedy’s grandfather left the same quayside for America all those years ago.
 The Kennedy Family Homestead is nearby in Dunganstown, this is also open to tourists and along with the JFK Arboretum they offer an interesting triangle of visitor experiences with huge Irish American Historical importance.

 A star shaped 16th century fort, situated in a commanding position overlooking Duncannon beach and harbour.
-It has been extensively renovated and now houses an art gallery, coffee shop, military museum and several craft style shops.
-Guided tours available.
+Guided tours available during July and August.